LukaGroff/Threat-Hunting-Scenario-The-Great-Admin-Heist/README.md

 ### 🕵️ **Flag 1: Identify the Fake Antivirus Program Name** 🔍
 **What to Hunt**: Look for the name of the suspicious file or binary that resembles an antivirus but is responsible for the malicious activity.

 I looked for the answer under DeviceFileEvents with the user anthony-001.
-With the help of the hint of the program's name starting with either A, B or C and assuming it's an executable (exe) file i used the following KQL to find the answer
+With the help of the hint of the program's name starting with either A, B, or C, and assuming it's an executable (exe) fil,e I used the following KQL to find the answer

 ```
 DeviceFileEvents